All Guides

 • Eating out at nicer places: $15–$30 per person

-The fresh seafood is an exceptional value — Mazatlan's fishing industry means you can buy shrimp and fresh fish directly at the docks for almost nothing.
+The seafood prices are what get people.
+Mazatlan's fishing industry means you can buy shrimp and fresh fish at the docks for almost nothing.

 Utilities